From Billable Hours to Smart Hours: Rethinking Legal Productivity in the Age of AI

 The Problem With Billable Thinking

+The billable hour was designed for accountability, not innovation.
 It rewards effort, not outcomes — and in doing so, it quietly discourages progress.

 Lawyers hesitate to automate tasks that could save time.